OREJAH/Chest-x-rays-classification-for-pneumonia-detection/README.md

 Next, a data augmentation function (**TENSORFLOW.IMAGE.RANDOM_FLIP_LEFT_RIGHT**) is used as it helps to replace the current picture with an alternate version of the same image.
 Because the model is searching in seven distinct regions, it is able to generalize better over photos.
 Finally, we restore the tensor to its original label.

-## * Tensorflow Dataset Object Creation
+## * Building ResNet50 Model

-The Tensorflow dataset API allows us to create customized and efficient input pipelines.
-The **Get_dataset** function is constructed, and it accepts three arguments: image paths, labels, and the state of processing, which is either training or not.
-Then, using the *convert_to_tensor* method, the list of paths and labels is turned into tensorflow tensors.
+After the **Get_dataset** function is constructed, and it accepts three arguments: image paths, labels, and the state of processing, which is either training or not, then, we use the *convert_to_tensor* method, thsi helps the list of paths and labels to be turned into tensorflow tensors.
 Next, for each path and label, we build a dataset object using *from_tensor_slices* method.
 Then zip the two dataset objects and apply random shuffle.

-## * Building ResNet50 Model